petar-m/petar-m.github.io/wyam/input/posts/2020-02-27-deleting-large-amounts-of-data-from-ms-sql-server-database.md

 Title: Deleting large amounts of data from MS SQL Server database
 Description: An alternative approach for deleting data and script generation
 Published: 27/2/2020
-Tags: [SQL, PowerShell]
+Tags: [SQL, PowerShell, SMO]
 ---
 <!--- # Deleting large amounts of data from MS SQL Server database --->

 Deleting large amount of rows (like millions of them) from a table has a downside of being slow and making a transaction log file to explode in terms of size.
+Here is an approach that worked for me overcome these obstacles.

 ## Background